crushedmonster/mlops-zoomcamp/1-intro/README.md

 - Install the official Docker for Desktop from the website (https://docs.docker.com/docker-for-windows/install/)

 ### Create a virtual conda environment
 Ensure Anaconda that is installed.
-For this coursework, I'm using virtual conda environment to avoid any dependencies conflicts on my local.
+For this coursework, I'm using virtual conda environment to avoid any dependencies conflict on my local.

 ```sh
 # Create a new Conda environment